jarmo/sso-talk/README.md

 ### Re-recap of customer requirements

-* user should be authenticated between applications (SSO) ✓ <!-- .element: class="fragment" -->
+* user should be authenticated between applications (SSO) ✓ <!-- .element: class="fragment highlight-green" -->
-* logging out from one application should log out from all applications ✓ <!-- .element: class="fragment" -->
+* logging out from one application should log out from all applications ✓ <!-- .element: class="fragment highlight-green" -->
-* user should not have more than one active session ✓ <!-- .element: class="fragment" -->
+* user should not have more than one active session ✓ <!-- .element: class="fragment highlight-green" -->
-* user locale should be the same everywhere ✓ <!-- .element: class="fragment" -->
+* user locale should be the same everywhere ✓ <!-- .element: class="fragment highlight-green" -->
-* [SEC] do not leak "access token" to client side ✓ <!-- .element: class="fragment" -->
+* [SEC] do not leak "access token" to client side ✓ <!-- .element: class="fragment highlight-green" -->

 ---